-(III) performance of one or more musical compositions as part of a story or plot, whether accompanied or unaccompanied by dialogue, pantomime, dance, stage action or visual representation.
-For example, incorporating a performance of "If I Loved You" into a story or plot would be a dramatic performance of the song.
+-- performance of one or more musical compositions, whether or not such composition (or compositions) is (or are) from a "dramatico-musical work," as part of a story or plot, whether accompanied or unaccompanied by dialogue, pantomime, dance, stage action or visual representation.
+For example, incorporating a live or recorded performance of "People Will Say We're In Love" into a story or plot -- even though the story or plot is unrelated to "Oklahoma" -- would result in a dramatic performance of the song.
+Similarly, incorporating a live or recorded performance of "Eleanor Rigby" into a story or plot -- even though the composition was not originally written for a musical play -- would also result in a dramatic performance of the song.

 -- performance of a concert version of a "dramatico-musical work."
 For example, a performance of all of the songs written for "Oklahoma" even without costumes, sets, props or dialoguefrom the musical play would be a dramatic performance of the songs.

 The "nondramatic" public performances of musical compositions that ASCAP licenses on behalf of its members include, for example, recordings of songs that are broadcast on radio (other than an entire -- or substantially complete -- recording of a dramatico-musical work), songs or background music performed as part of a movie or other television program, or live or recorded performances of musical compositions in a bar, restaurant, hotel, store or other place open to the public.

 Additional examples of "nondramatic" and "dramatic" performances include: